 As the best defence against influenza infection & illness, influenza immunization is recommended, annually, for all Albertans six months of age and older.

 For use at Alberta Health Services (AHS) influenza immunization programs.
 Use this form when a parent or alternate decision-maker is not able to be with the person being immunized at an AHS influenza immunization service.
 An alternate decision-maker could be an agent, guardian, specific decision-maker or co-decision-maker.

 Pneumococcal immunization is also available for some individuals based on age and medical conditions.
 It protects against pneumococcal disease.

-*Data provided by AHS for Public Health Zones from Oct 06, 2019 to May 2, 2020, by Alberta Health (AH) for Pharmacies from Sep 29, 2019 to Apr 04, 2020, by AHS for community partners (AHS non public health, non-AHS, Physicians, and Long Term Care sites) and by FNIHB (First Nations) up to Mar 2020, and by AH for AHS WHS and Covenant Health OHS up to Feb 2020.
+*Data provided by AHS for Public Health Zones from Sept.
+27, 2020 to Apr.
+3, 2021, by Alberta Health (AH) for Pharmacies from Sep.
+27, 2020 to Apr.
+3, 2021, by AH for IDSM from Oct.
+4, 2020 to Apr.
+3, 2021, by AHS for community partners (AHS non-public health, non-AHS, Physicians, and Long Term Care sites) up to Feb.
+2021, by FNIHB (First Nations) up to Feb.
+2021, and by AH for AHS WHS and Covenant Health OHS up to Dec.
+2020.

 **Hospitalized influenza cases include only those handled by Alberta Health Services.
 Cases handled by First Nation and Inuit Health have been excluded.